-Residents who are infected with HIV might be anergic and consequently might have a false-negative TST.
-QFT-Plus is now optimized with innovative tuberculosis-specific antigens that elicit both CD8 and CD4 T cell responses - enabling a more comprehensive assessment of cell-mediated immune response to TB infection.
+Residents who are infected with HIV might be anergic and consequently might have a false- negative TST.
+QuantiFERON®-TB Gold Plus (QFT-Plus) is now optimized with innovative tuberculosis-specific antigens that elicit both CD8 and CD4 T cell responses - enabling a more comprehensive assessment of cell- mediated immune response to TB infection.

-Quantiferon, available through the North Dakota Public Health Lab, is a blood test licensed by the FDA to test for latent tuberculosis infection and has been demonstrated to be at least as sensitive as the TST in detecting the presence of TB infection in individuals with active TB disease.
-It is more specific than the TST, i.e., there are fewer false positive results.
-The QFT test is not associated with false positive results related to a history of BCG vaccination (a significant advantage over the TST).
-Furthermore, there is no need for 2-step testing because false negative results due to the -booster phenomenon are not associated with QFT.
+QFT-Plus, available through HHS Laboratory Services, is a blood test licensed by the FDA to test for latent tuberculosis infection and has been demonstrated to be at least as sensitive as the TST in detecting the presence of TB infection in individuals with active TB disease.
+It is more specific than the TST (i.e., there are fewer false positive results).
+The QFT test is not associated with false positive results related to a history of BCG vaccination, which is a significant advantage over the TST.
+Furthermore, there is no need for 2-step testing because false negative results due to the booster phenomenon are not associated with QFT.
 The CDC has stated that QFT can be used in all circumstances in which the TST is currently used, including contact investigations, evaluation of recent immigrants, and sequential-testing surveillance programs for infection control (e.g., those for health care or correctional workers).